In 2040, 9 out of 10 meals are within planetary boundaries

 The goal is to build an innovation platform that addresses the challenges of shifting towards sustainable, healthy, accessible, palatable and affordable diets for everyone.

-To successfully assist in making the necessary dietary shifts, we, who are active in the food system, have the knowledge and interest, need to ensure that there are sustainable products available on the market for consumers.
-Making our currently available protein sources as sustainable as possible whilst also producing alternative products is one way of assisting in the shift.
-At the same time, more innovation is needed to ensure that the sustainable alternatives meet the demands of consumers.
+To successfully assist in making the necessary dietary shifts, we, who are active in the food system, have the knowledge and interest, need to ensure that there are products available on the market for consumers are sustainable.
+More innovation needs to be implemented to ensure that the sustainable alternatives meet the demands of consumers.

 To take read more of our perspective more in detail, please continue here below.